Consider state-funded section 529 plans for your college funding program

 Section 529 plans are just one of the options you have for college savings.
 If you're getting a late start or if your child is unsure of which college he or she wishes to attend, a Section 529 plan may be your best choice.

-However, if you've started saving and investing you may want to consider other options, including:
+However, if you're ahead of the game and started saving and investing you may want to consider other options, including:

 If you are eligible, these vehicles allow you to set aside $2,000 each year toward a child's education.
 Withdrawals for qualified higher education expenses are tax free for children under the age of 30, and account balances can be transferred to siblings without any tax consequences so long as it is done prior to the previous beneficiary's 30th birthday and the new beneficiary is under the age of 30.
 While tax benefits make these accounts attractive, the low contribution limit may not provide enough money to pay for college.
 Unlike state-sponsored plans, income limits apply for eligibility.
 Only single filers with incomes of less than $110,000 and joint filers with incomes of less than $220,000 are eligible.